Levrden/BLESync/README.md

+# BLESync: a BT-LE tap tempo controller.
 <img src="https://github.com/jpcarrascal/BLESync/blob/master/hero.png?raw=true" />

-# BLESync: a BT-LE tap tempo controller.
-This is a BPM to tap tempo controller with a twist: I can receive BPM values (encoded as MIDI CCs) via a Bluetooth LE connection.
-This allows to sync delays and other pedals with a tap tempo input with Ableton live (Requires a companion Max/MSP patch).
+BLESync receives BPM values (encoded as MIDI CCs) from a computer via Bluetooth LE.
+This allows to sync delays and other pedals with a tap tempo input.
+Currently tested with Ableton live.
+A companion Max/MSP patch is included to simplify encoding tempo as MIDI CCs.

 It can also work standalone.
-You can use an encoder to manually enter the tempo in BPM.
+You can use the built-in encoder to manually enter the tempo in BPM.

 Uses the Adafruit OLED wing to display tempo/delay time information.